-· Combustible solid which burns but propagates flame with difficulty.

-• Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixture with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.
+- · Combustible solid which burns but propagates flame with difficulty. - · Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixture with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.
 Dust clouds generated by the fine grinding of the solid are a particular hazard; accumulations of fine dust may burn rapidly and fiercely if ignited.

-Combustion products include: carbon monoxide (CO), carbon dioxide (CO2), sulfur oxides (SOx), other pyrolysis products typical of burning organic material.
+Combustion products include: carbon monoxide (CO), carbon dioxide (CO2), hydrogen iodide, nitrogen oxides (NOx), other pyrolysis products typical of burning organic material.